ioBroker/ioBroker.vis-hqwidgets/README.md

 -->

 ## Changelog
-### **WORK IN PROGRESS**
+### 1.4.0 (2023-05-03)
 * (bluefox) Behavior of the dimmer was changed.
 If the current value is over 5% and the user clicks on dimmer, the dimmer will be set to 0%.
 If the current value is less than 5%, the dimmer will be set to 100%.

 ### 1.3.1 (2023-01-11)
 * (bluefox) Added new parameter for dimmer